kyma-project/kyma/docs/kyma/04-02-local-installation.md

      ```

   6. After the installation is completed, you can access the Console UI.
 Go to [this](https://console.kyma.local) address and select **Login with Email**.
-Use the **admin@kyma.cx** email address and the password printed in the terminal after installation finished.
+Use the **admin@kyma.cx** email address and the password printed in the terminal once the installation process is completed.

   7. At this point, Kyma is ready for you to explore.
 See what you can achieve using the Console UI or check out one of the [available examples](https://github.com/kyma-project/examples).